ESCRS Winter Meeting 2023 abstract submission is now closed. Thank you for your submissions.

 - To be considered, trainees should select ‘I am an ESCRS trainee member’ when submitting the abstract.

-- Bursary recipients will be selected from among the highest scoring accepted free papers and posters.
+- Bursary recipients will be selected from among the highest scoring accepted Free Papers and E-Posters.
 Please note that there will be a limit on how many bursaries are awarded to trainees from the same country.

 If you choose to submit an abstract(s) we will use your personal details to keep you updated on its status including whether it has been accepted for presentation at the Winter Meeting concerned.
 If your abstract(s) is accepted for presentation at the Winter Meeting your contact details (name and email address) will be sent to a third party Audio Visual Company (M Events) in order for them to contact you in relation to uploading your presentation.